ChainSafe/gossamer/dot/network/README.md

 [Finality](https://wiki.polkadot.network/docs/learn-consensus#finality-gadget-grandpa) protocols ("gadgets") such as GRANDPA are often described in terms of "games" that are played by the participants in a network.
-In GRANDPA, this game relates to voting on the blocks that inform the canonical chain.
+In GRANDPA, this game relates to voting on what blocks should be part of the canonical chain.
 This notification protocol is used by peers to cast votes for participation in the GRANDPA game.

 ##### Request/Response Protocols